Image of Cardiac wave background

 Inform Callers

-NEAR is integrated with public safety applications such as call handling software and telecommunicator medical guidance systems to inform 911 callers of the nearby presence of an AED.
+NEAR integrates with public safety applications such as emergency call handling software and telecommunicator medical guidance systems to inform callers of nearby emergency resources.

 Initiate Response